chriskrycho/v4.chriskrycho.com/curriculum-vitae.txt

 As a **Senior Software Engineer** (May 2017–present), I led a team effort to expand our mobile web <abbr>UI</abbr> as a **responsive web <abbr>UI</abbr>** to reduce our maintenance burden, improve our overall <abbr>UX</abbr>, and decrease the cost of launching new features.
 To support those business goals, I designed a new technical strategy for white-labeling (including the adoption of **<abbr>CSS</abbr> Modules**), enabling the business to support more brands by way of better tooling.

-I also introduced **Requests for Comments (<abbr>RFC</abbr>s**), modeled on the <abbr>RFC</abbr> processes from the Rust and Ember communities, as a tool for architecture design and documentation.
-After our team’s successful use of <abbr>RFC</abbr>s, I led the broader engineering organization to adopted them as well.
+I also pioneered Olo's use of **Requests for Comments (<abbr>RFC</abbr>s**), modeled on the <abbr>RFC</abbr> processes from the Rust and Ember communities, as a tool for architecture design and documentation.
+I began by using <abbr>RFC</abbr>s for several important initiatives in my own team.
+The success of those initiatives validated <abbr>RFC<abbr>s' utility when I later introduced them to the broader engineering organization.
 They are now Olo’s standard tool for documenting architectural changes and a prerequisite for all new internal services.

-I also led the community effort to **integrate TypeScript with Ember.js**; helped launch a shared component library for future rich client projects; gave over a dozen internal tech talks on subjects including Ember.js basics, functional programming techniques, and introductions to Rust and Elm; and substantially shaped our front-end engineering practices and tooling choices as an informal leader among our front-end engineering group.
+While at Olo, I have also led the community effort to **integrate TypeScript with Ember.js**; helped launch a shared component library for future rich client projects; given over a dozen internal tech talks on subjects including Ember.js basics, functional programming techniques, and introductions to Rust and Elm; and substantially reshaped our front-end engineering practices and tooling choices as an informal leader among our front-end engineering group.

 ### Earlier Work